coolsamson7/aspyx/README.md

 Only eligible types are allowed, of course!

 The decorator accepts the keyword arguments
 - `eager : boolean`
   if `True`, the container will create the instances automatically while booting the environment.
 This is the default.
-- `scope: boolean`
+- `scope: str`
   the name of a scope which will determine how often instances will be created.
  `singleton` will create it only once - per environment -, while `request` will recreate it on every injection request.
-THe default is `singleton`
+The default is `singleton`

  Other scopes - e.g. session related scopes - can be defined dynamically.
 Please check the corresponding chapter.